Yoomee/docs/rails_development/index.md

 ## Other local tools

 You might want some of these tools, or choose your own alternatives.

+##### Sequel Pro

+Use Sequel Pro for looking at your local MySQL database: http://www.sequelpro.com/

 ##### Atom Text Editor